jenna-tb-ekwealor/academic-kickstart/content/projects/blueprintearth/index.md

 title: Spatial phylogenetics in the Mojave National Preserve
 summary: In collaboration with non-profit Blueprint Earth, an assessment of the phylogenetic diversity of a unique region of the Mojave Desert
 tags:
-#- Syntrichia
-- bBiodiversity
+- Syntrichia
-- phylogenetics
+- Biodiversity
-- citizen science
+- Phylogenetics
-- field work
+- Field work

 # Optional external URL for project (replaces project detail page).
 external_link: ""